The Surgical Process

 The Recovery Period

-A follow-up appointment with your treating surgeon will be scheduled for 6 weeks after the operation.
+A follow-up appointment with your treating surgeon will be scheduled around 4 – 6 weeks after the operation.

 For any other questions, please contact The Joint Studio on (08) 9386 3933